Frédérick Raynal: Games

 In 2014, he founded a new studio, Gloomywood, and announced his new survival game 2Dark.

-Several years later, on September, 2021, Raynal joined a newly formed studio named [2.21] for the production of a new installment to the Little Big Adventure franchise.
+Several years later, in September 2021, Raynal joined a newly formed studio named [2.21] for the production of a new installment to the Little Big Adventure franchise.
 The release date is still unknown.

+Raynal listed Age of Empires, Alien 8 on the ZX Spectrum, Alone in the Dark, Carmageddon II: Carpocalypse Now, Little Big Adventure 2, The Legend of Zelda: A Link to the Past, The Legend of Zelda: Ocarina of Time, Manic Miner on the ZX Spectrum, Marble Madness's arcade version, and Nibbler's arcade version as his favorite games in 2000.